bitwiseworks/python-os2/Doc/c-api/arg.rst

 Parsing arguments and building values
 =====================================

-These functions are useful when creating your own extensions functions and methods.
+These functions are useful when creating your own extension functions and methods.
 Additional information and examples are available in :ref:`extending-index`.